seed-labs/seed-emulator/examples/B08-Remix-Connection/README.md

 ## A.1 Background

-Remix is an online IDE used to writee, deploy, and interact with smart contracts.
+Remix is an online IDE used to write, deploy, and interact with smart contracts.
 One feature of Remix we want to make use of is connecting to a Web3 provider.
 Our emulator is a Web3 provider and we will be deploying our smart contracts from Remix to our private network.

 ## A.2 How it works

 One of the nodes in our private network runs an HTTP server which accepts connections from Remix.

 ## A.3 Build dependencies